cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 $ make build
 ```

-The build takes a few minutes and creates a `build` folder and a simapp binary named `simd`:
+The build takes a few minutes and creates a `build` folder and a `simapp` binary named `simd`:

 ```bash
 $ ls build
 ```

-## Initialize simapp
+## Initialize `simapp`

-Now, reset the database.
-Run this step not only when the database has already been initialized but even if this is the first time you are testing simapp:
+Now reset the database.
+Run this step not only when the database has already been initialized but even if this is the first time you are testing `simapp`:

 ```bash
 $ cd build